-In 1991, he received the prestigious Kościelscy Award for his debut novel Rien ne va plus, a story of the conscious portrait of an Italian Libertine, which observes Polish fate for two hundred years.
+In 1991, he received the prestigious Kościelscy Award for his debut novel Rien Ne Va Plus, a story of the conscious portrait of an Italian libertine, who observes the Polish fate for two hundred years.
 Years later, Igor Stokfiszewski wrote:

-It would be hard to notice that Rien ne va plus - as every well-made postmodern novel – is as serious in its theme, as it is ironically written and its plot will amaze even the most picky of fiction readers.
+It would be hard to notice that Rien Ne Va Plus – as every well-made postmodern novel – is as serious in its theme, as it is ironically written and its plot will amaze even the most picky fiction readers.

-The plot of Pociąg do podróży / The Travel Bug is also full of vigor and it is based on the classical motif of travel in time: two American agents living in contemporary times, are sent to early XX century Vienna with a mission to kill young Hitler.
-This idea taken from political fiction might seem trivial, but Bart quickly turns the events upside down, shifting beetween historical morality play and adventure novel.
-At the same time he has a great ability to describe cities where the action takes place.
+The plot of Pociąg do Podróży (The Travel Bug) is also full of vigour and it is based on the classical motif of travel in time: two American agents living in contemporary times, are sent to the early 20th century Vienna with a mission to kill young Adolf Hitler.
+This idea taken from political fiction might seem trivial, but Bart quickly turns the events upside down, shifting between historical morality play and adventure novel.
+At the same time, he has a great ability to describe cities where the action takes place.

 His Vienna, Paris, not to mention Łódź (and all of these cities from a hundred years ago!) seem distinct and characteristic, even though the writer doesn't use much descriptive language.
 Protagonists from the beginning of the century are also realistic, even though some of their features are larger than life (Esensja.pl, 1.02.2001).

-Piąty jeździec Apokalipsy / The Fifth Rider of the Apocalypse is a grotesque crime story, filled with humour.
+Piąty Jeździec Apokalipsy (The Fifth Rider of the Apocalypse) is a grotesque crime story, filled with humour.
 The plot revolves around saving the world from the Antichrist and holocaust.
-Don Juan revisited, on the other hand, is a brilliant, funny adventure story, referencing the legend of Don Juan who goes on his last mission: he is supposed to seduce Joanna of Castile, who lost her mind after the death of her husband, Philip the Handsome.
+Don Juan Revisited, on the other hand, is a brilliant, funny adventure story, referencing the legend of Don Juan who goes on his last mission: he is supposed to seduce Joanna of Castile, who lost her mind after the death of her husband, Philip the Handsome.
 Don Juan is possibly the one who can save her from going completely crazy...
 The story was very well received by the critics.
 Dariusz Nowacki praised it:

-In 2008, the Polish publishing house W.A.B. released his novel Fabryka muchołapek (The Flytrap Factory), which was on the shortlist for the 2009 Nike Award; it was also nominated for the Angelus Central European Literature Award, 2009 Gdynia Literary Prize, and 2009 COGITO Public Media Award.
+In 2008, the Polish publishing house W.A.B. released his novel Fabryka Muchołapek (The Flytrap Factory), which was on the shortlist for the 2009 Nike Award; it was also nominated for the Angelus Central European Literature Award, 2009 Gdynia Literary Prize, and 2009 COGITO Public Media Award.
+In 2016, the Jewish Community Centre in Warsaw and the Polish Centre of the International Theatre Institute organised a performative reading of the Factory, and in 2017, it was staged at the Teatr Nowy (editor’s translation: New Theatre) in Łódź.
 It's a story of the fictional trial of the Łódź ghetto leader, Chaim Rumkowski, who was one of the most controversial figures of the Holocaust.
 Krzysztof Cieślik summarised:

 The city itself is an important subject – Bart portrays Łódź in over almost a century, from the pre-war times, through Litzmannstadt, up until now.
 The book is filled with allusions, quotes and intertextuality, so characteristic of the author.
-The Flytrap Factory confirms that he's one of the best and underappreciated contemporary prose writers - wrote Krzysztof Cieślik ("Polityka", 28.11.2008).
+The Flytrap Factory confirms that he's one of the best and underappreciated contemporary prose writers ("Polityka", 28.11.2008).